wget --no-check-certificate --no-cookies --header "Cookie: \ oraclelicense=accept-securebackup-cookie" https://download.oracle.com/otn-pub/java/jdk/11.0.1+13/90cf5d8f270a4347a95050320eef3fb7/jdk-11.0.1_linux-x64_bin.tar.gz

-Java used in every device across production and development environment, Java lets you develop and deploy Java applications on desktops and servers.
+Java used in every device across the production and development environment, Java lets you develop and deploy Java applications on desktops and servers.
 In latest news JDK Java provider Oracle announced as further updates of Java will be available only upon purchasing a subscription for servers or Desktop after January 2019.
 Let see how to install and configure JDK on RHEL 7 and family servers.

-Step 1: Downloading required Java Versions.
+Step 1: Downloading required Java Versions

 To download Oracle Java from command line we need to install with “wget” or “curl”.
 By default, In minimal install operating system will not get installed with both packages.